Inmate to be executed for San Antonio lovers' lane killing

 Matthew Howard, an assistant district attorney in Bexar County, which includes San Antonio, argued that Castillo's lawyers had been unable to explain why Castillo, "a supposed innocent, was implicated in the robbery-murder by so many people."

-It wasn't clear if additional appeals for Castillo would be filed.
-His lawyers didn't respond to messages left by The Associated Press.
-Howard said late Tuesday he wasn't aware of any new petitions.
+It wasn't clear if any last-day appeals for Castillo would be filed in the courts.
+His lawyers didn't immediately respond to a message left Wednesday morning by The Associated Press.
+Howard said he wasn't aware of any new petitions.

 Castillo, 36, in an interview last week from outside death row denied any involvement in Garcia's Dec.
 3, 2003, killing and said he had "no idea" who fatally shot the San Antonio rapper with a reputation for carrying a lot of cash and wearing flashy jewelry.